-The first question to ask when assessing whether the forecasting systems are able to replicate the observed clustering behaviour, is whether their statistics lie within the bounds of the observed climatology.
-To answer this question, we compare transition probabilities calculated using the 23-extended-winter ERA40 climatology (ONDJF, October 1978 to February 2002), to those calculated using three extended-winters of TIGGE operational analyses (ONDJF, October 2007 and February 2010), and those obtained by averaging the predicted transition probabilities from TIGGE ensemble forecasts for the same three extended-winters.
+The first question to ask when assessing whether the forecasting systems are able to replicate the observed clustering behaviour is whether their statistics lie within the bounds of the observed climatology.
+To answer this question, we compare transition probabilities calculated using the 23-extended-winter ERA40 climatology (ONDJF, October 1978-February 2002) with those calculated using three extended winters of TIGGE operational analyses (ONDJF, October 2007-February 2010) and those obtained by averaging the predicted transition probabilities from TIGGE ensemble forecasts for the same three extended winters.

-Figure 3 shows the transition probabilities calculated from the ERA40 data (thick solid lines), and those calculated from TIGGE ECMWF operational analysis data (thick dashed lines); note that the use of Met Office and CMC analyses rather than those from ECMWF is found to make negligible difference to the results.
-To give an indication of how much transition probabilities calculated from a three-extended-winter sub-sample are expected to deviate from those of a longer term climatology, the grey shading shows a relative frequency histogram of the transition probabilities calculated using three-extendedwinter sub-samples of the ERA40 data.
-The three-extendedwinter sub-samples are overlapping.
-Each sub-sample comprises adjacent winters as this most closely resembles the nature of the three-extended-winter TIGGE dataset.
-For each transition probability $P{A \rightarrow B}$ , the thin horizontal black line indicates climatological occupancy, P(X = B), of the cluster B calculated for the ERA40 data; i.e. the total fraction of the ERA40 data in cluster B.
+Figure 3 shows the transition probabilities calculated from the ERA40 data (thick solid lines) and those calculated from TIGGE ECMWF operational analysis data (thick dashed lines); note that the use of Met Office and CMC analyses rather than those from ECMWF is found to make negligible difference to the results.
+To give an indication of how much transition probabilities calculated from a threeextended-winter subsample are expected to deviate from those of a longer term climatology, the grey shading shows a relative frequency histogram of the transition probabilities calculated using three-extended-winter subsamples of the ERA40 data.
+The three-extended-winter subsamples are overlapping.
+Each subsample comprises adjacent winters as this most closely resembles the nature of the three-extendedwinter TIGGE dataset.
+For each transition probability $P{A \rightarrow B}$, the thin horizontal black line indicates climatological occupancy, P(X = B), of the cluster B calculated for the ERA40 data; i.e. the total fraction of the ERA40 data in cluster B.

-The smallest values of $\tau$ for which the ERA40 transition probabilities (thick solid lines) intersect the climatological occupancy indicates the timescale over which the transition probability converges to the climatological occupancy; this may be thought of as the timescale over which knowing the state at time t provides no more information about the state at $t + \tau$ than could be inferred by the climatological occupancy.
-Comparing the climatological transition probabilities (thick solid lines), with the climatological occupancy (thin horizontal lines), it is evident that transition probabilities involving only the South and Mid clusters ( $P{S \to S}, P{S \to M}, P{M \to S}, P{M \to M}$ ) remain noticeably different from the climatological occupancy out to 15 days.
-In fact with further analysis (not shown) it is found that $\tau$ needs to be longer than $\sim 30$ days before the two lines intersect.
-This is consistent with the South and Mid clusters being related to the negative and positive phases of the NAO, which is known to possess a long decorrelation timescale (Ambaum and Hoskins 2002; Keeley et al. 2009).
-By contrast transitions involving the North cluster ( $P{S \to N}$ , $P{M \to N}$ , $P{N \to S}$ , $P{N \to M}$ , $P{N \to N}$ ) approach very close to or intersect the climatological occupancy within 15 days.
+The smallest values of τ for which the ERA40 transition probabilities (thick solid lines) intersect the climatological occupancy indicates the time-scale over which the transition probability converges to the climatological occupancy; this may be thought of as the time-scale over which knowing the state at time t provides no more information about the state at $t + \tau$ than could be inferred by the climatological occupancy.
+Comparing the climatological transition probabilities (thick solid lines) with the climatological occupancy (thin horizontal lines), it is evident that transition probabilities involving only the south and mid clusters ($P{S \rightarrow S}$, $P{S \rightarrow M}$, $P{M \rightarrow S}$, $P{M \rightarrow M}$) remain noticeably different from the climatological occupancy out to 15 days.
+In fact with further analysis (not shown) it is found that τ needs to be longer than ~ 30 days before the two lines intersect.
+This is consistent with the south and mid clusters being related to the negative and positive phases of the NAO, which is known to possess a long decorrelation time-scale (Ambaum and Hoskins, 2002; Keeley et al., 2009).
+By contrast transitions involving the north cluster ($P{S \rightarrow N}$, $P{M \rightarrow N}$, $P{N \rightarrow S}$, $P{N \rightarrow M}$, $P{N \rightarrow N}$) approach very close to or intersect the climatological occupancy within 15 days.